uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

 - That can be done as a plugin..
 Store all images/so on/.. on local, and when doing replicating.to, write a plugin to handle all those uploads and get URL.
 That would be real hacky though, and can be easily be avoided by just using Cloudinary directly, and store the URL path on your doc.

-- let's try to remove this stale label)) also my 5 cents: while CouchDB/PouchDB obviously isn't a CDN, I found attachments to be still definitely useful in cases like user avatars or previews of large media files stored elsewhere.
+- let's try to remove this stale label. also my 5 cents: while CouchDB/PouchDB obviously isn't a CDN, I found attachments to be still definitely useful in cases like user avatars or previews of large media files stored elsewhere.
 And CouchApps are built from attachments after all

 - ## 🎯 [CouchDB 3.0 | Hacker News_202002](https://news.ycombinator.com/item?id=22425834)
 - CouchDB is awesome, full stop.
 While it's missing some popularity from MongoDB and having wide adoption of things like mongoose in lots of open source CMS-type projects, it wins for the (i believe) unique take on map/reduce and writing custom javascript view functions that run on every document, letting you really customize the way you can query slice and access parts of your data...